 We fear it.
 We hear horror stories about it.
 Hell is the place nobody wants to go to.
 Can such a scary place really exist?
 It is popular today to question how a loving God could ever send somebody to a place of torment… especially forever.
 Critics say that religious leaders use the concept of hell to scare people so they can control them and their wallets.
 Others question if Hell is real, is it forever?
 Others believe Hell is a place where the last ounce of energy to resist God is expended and people finally succumb to God’s love…which never fails; this is called “Hopeful Inclusivism”.
-Some say it is annihilation (the end of existence).
-Articles like “Why Share the Gospel If Hell Doesn’t Exist” and “Why Hell Is Not in the Bible” helps us understand why some scholars don’t believe in a literal eternal hell.
+Some say hell is a place of annihilation (the end of existence).
+Articles like “Why Hell Is Not in the Bible” helps us understand why some scholars don’t believe in a literal eternal hell.
 Explaining all the different doctrines about hell can leave one lost in a theological abyss.
 Explaining it Biblically is much easier.
 Regardless of its duration or dimensions, it is not a place any sane person wants to go to.

 The scholars who believe in a traditional hell believe God knows how to faithfully judge and determine the fate of all those who have never heard the Gospel?
 He determines their fate by their conscience amidst the knowledge they do have?
 He decides what to do with aborted babies and children before the age of accountability by His foreknowledge (or Middle Knowledge; a Molinist View) by how they would have lived (see Romans 2:14-16, 26-27).